Aarya5122/Golify/readme.md

 ## ⏳ Meta Information ⏳

-- Time taken: 5 days
+- Time taken: 7 days
-- Upcoming Future Enhancement: Mobile Resposive
+- Upcoming Future Enhancement: User Authentication

 ## 😄 Thanks for spending your valuable time on this project 😄